okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/python/samplecode.md

-Download a finished sample app from our [Flask Python samples repo](https://github.com/okta/samples-python-flask/tree/master/resource-server).
+[Flask Python samples repo](https://github.com/okta/samples-python-flask/tree/master/resource-server) for a finished sample app that you can download